Abdulbosit-AiM/parallax-react/README.md

-# Practice of Parallax effect using React.js
+# Practice of Parallax effect using React.js & paraallax-react library